 It is commonly admitted that the first LMs were introduced in 1968 by Suwa and mostly replaced the Seikomatic range.
 However, it seems that some models were released as early as December 1967 (ref.).

-Until the early 70’s, most models had a rather classical design, the cases were often monobloc ones, meaning you couldn’t access the calibre by the back.
 At the beginning of the 70’s, the range became more diverse with the introduction of quite excentric models with coloured dials, facetted crystals and sometimes weird cases.

 The LM Special models from Daini probably appeared in 1971 and adopted from the start a kind of mixed classical/funky style.